2 February, 2018

-The program will follow road ambulances, helicopters, MICAs and motorcycles 24 hours a day, seven days a week, and take viewers on an incredible ride through the highs, lows, heart and humour of this demanding profession.
+The program will follow road ambulances, helicopters, MICAs and motorcycles, and take viewers on an incredible ride through the highs, lows, heart and humour of this demanding profession.

 WTFN’s Director of Content and Executive Producer of Paramedics, Steve Oemcke, said pre-production was well underway, with filming expected to start in March.

 Featuring ten 60-minute episodes, the series is expected to air primetime on the Nine Network later this year.

 “We are very excited to be working with Ambulance Victoria in delivering this Australian television first using a rigged camera format to give viewers unparalleled access to how paramedics care for the community,’’ Mr Oemcke said.

 “Paramedics are such highly trusted and respected members of society and the chance to get this close as they go about their jobs of saving lives is a real privilege.